 \section{Conclusion}

-In this paper, we proposed HRL-VNEAP, a HRL framework for VNE with alternatives problem (VNEAP).
-We designed a customized and efficient policy that enables long-term planning and adaptive decisions.
-Results across an extensive set of experiments verify the effectiveness of HRL-VNEAP and demonstrate that HRL-VNEAP outperforms baselines and shows promising results for achieving near optimal.
+In this paper, we proposed HRL-VNEAP, a HRL framework for VNEAP.
+We designed a coupled and efficient policy that enables long-term planning and adaptive decisions.
+Results across an extensive set of experiments verify the effectiveness of HRL-VNEAP and demonstrate that it outperforms baseline and shows promising results for achieving nearly optimal solutions.
 Future work includes enriching the alternative-selection space and narrowing the gap to optimality.